 The AS course requires 2 days of fieldwork, covering both physical and human geography.
 Assessment is in the form of examination questions in section B (Paper 2).
 The A level requires four days of fieldwork, spanning both the physical and human elements of the subject.
-Students will write up their findings in a 3000-4000-word report to be teacher-assessed initially, then moderated by AQA.
+Students will write up their findings in a 5000-word report to be teacher-assessed initially, then moderated by AQA.

 Geography is a useful and acceptable qualification in a wide variety of careers.
 Geography specialists can work in particular areas such as planning, landscape architecture, surveying and education; generally, any career in industry and commerce is available to a student with a geography qualification.
 Geography graduates are considered amongst the most employable due to their skillset.
+Given the current Climate Crisis and drive towards sustainability, geographers are extremely well placed in the job market.